Vyshonne Janusas

-Vyshonne Janusas (born January 3, 2001) is a Canadian professional football wide receiver for the Calgary Stampeders of the Canadian Football League (CFL).
+Vyshonne Janusas (born January 3, 2001) is a Canadian professional football wide receiver for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He played U Sports football for the Guelph Gryphons.

 University career

 Janusas played U Sports football for the Guelph Gryphons from 2022 to 2024.
 He played in 16 games in his career, recording 71 receptions for 1,010 yards and eight touchdowns.
 Janusas also returned kicks for the Gryphons, doing so 30 times for 800 yards and returning one for a touchdown against the Waterloo Warriors for 109 yards.